kubernetes/enhancements/keps/sig-release/3344-release-team-roster/README.md

 People on the roster can be in one of three roles: Shadow, Member, or Emeritus.

 At the time of creation, all former role leads or release leads from any release will be added as emeritus members, or a member if they want.
-The 1.25 EA will lead discussions around which shadows from 1.25 should be placed at the member or shadow level on the release team roster.
+The 1.26 Emeritus Advisor (EA) will lead discussions around which shadows from 1.26 should be placed at the member or shadow level on the release team roster.

 Roster Shadows may leave at any time by opening a PR to remove themselves.
 Shadows that do not join a release team for two consecutive releases will generally be removed (although this is at the discretion of SIG Release).